Code of Ethics and Conduct.

 g.
 Speaking up

 We are committed to an open working environment in which colleagues feel able to voice any concerns.
-We can only live up to the commitments contained in this Code if we all act with integrity and if we speak up if something might be wrong.
+We can only live up to the commitments contained in this Code if we speak up if something might be wrong.

 Our collective responsibility to act with integrity and adhere to the Code and all Mammoth’s policies includes an obligation to exercise sound judgement in seeking help, reporting concerns and speaking up when observing unethical conduct or action that you suspect is inconsistent with the law, our Code or any of our policies.